zerospeech/zerospeech2017/README.md

 Track 2 evaluation is done on the training data sets only.
 This may seem strange, but remember this is unsupervised training (the test set contains files that are not cut in a way that is appropriate for Track 2).

-NOTICE: The Tack 2 evaluation pipeline is as of today not in its final phase.
+NOTICE: The Track 2 evaluation pipeline is as of today not in its final phase.
 Right now, the evaluation scripts only evaluate a small percentage of the files and the baseline and toplines are not finished.
 You can still work on the data, and the updated evaluation will be notified (and available through a git pull).